jordangray/css-animation-utilities/README.md

 CSS animation utilities
 =======================

-A place for useful JavaScript snippets related to CSS animation.
+A collection of useful JavaScript snippets related to CSS animation.

 `isAnimationSupported`
 ----------------------